santosrai/UiPath-Unit-Test-Template/README.md

-# UiPath-unit-test-template
+# UiPath-Unit-Test-Template
-This is for unit test for uipath project
+This is unit test template for uipath project.

 Thanks to Stefan Krsmanović who have created this template [uipath-testing_framework](https://devpost.com/software/uipath-testing_framework)